2023 Spring Conference

 Marin County Bicycle Coalition will lead a modest 9-mile bicycle tour of some of its greatest hits along segments of the North-South Greenway and Bay Trail.

-Creating Place-Based, Community-Centered Education
+Creating Place-Based Education

 10:00 am – 1:00 pm

 Join the Field Semester for coffee, cornbread, conversation and a tour of their unique educational site in the hills of Port Costa.
+We’ll share the program’s vision, talk about where we are today, and where we’re heading.

 Sonoma Developmental Center Park and Open Space Walking Tour